SermakK01/MemoryGame/README.md

-# MemoryGame -- loading 80%
+# MemoryGame

+### To make game work you need to change path to images included in Properties

 By: Kamil Sermak